Kyson loves making tasty food, drinking good drinks, and saving money, too!

 A Lazy Take on a Refreshing Classic

-Unfortunately, this drink does require some work and a few supplies.
-Ideally, you want crushed ice, fresh mint leaves, and a large tin cup for putting it together.
+Unfortunately, this drink requires some work and a few supplies.
+Ideally, you need crushed ice, fresh mint leaves, and a large tin cup for putting it together.
 What if you don't have all the supplies handy—but are really craving some sweet, minty, boozy, rich, goodness?

 This lazy mint julep recipe is just for you!
 It's a great, easy recipe for an everyday mint julep.
-The most labor-intensive part of this recipe is making a mint syrup ahead of time, but once you do this you can make easy mint juleps all the time, without any extra special ingredients!
+The most labor-intensive part of this recipe is making mint syrup ahead of time.
+But once you do this you can make easy mint juleps all the time, without any extra special ingredients!

 For the mint syrup (make ahead of time):